phaserjs/phaser/README.md

 * Animation.looped has been renamed to Animation.loop.
 It's a boolean you can toggle at run-time to turn on/off animation looping.
 * Sprite.damage will now kill the Sprite if health is less than or equal to 0 (before it would only kill if less than zero)
 * By default Sprites no longer check if they are within the world bounds.
 It's quite an expensive process (calling getBounds every frame), so you have to enable directly.
+* The main Game class has been modified so that the update methods no longer have any if/else checks in them.
+Now split into coreUpdate, etc.

 New features: